-The fulfillment fee is charged whenever your product is sold through the Amazon website.
-This is essentially the fee for being able to utilize Amazon logistics.
+The fulfillment fee is charged whenever you sell a product through the Amazon website.
+The fulfillment fee is essentially the fee for being able to utilize Amazon logistics.
 So, a fee for Amazon packaging up and shipping out your product.
-This fulfillment fee will be in addition to any other fees associated with selling on Amazon i.e. the 'commission' that Amazon charge per sale.
+This fulfillment fee will be in addition to any other fees associated with selling on Amazon i.e., the ‘commission’ that Amazon charge per sale.

 If Amazon ships out a product to a customer and it is returned, then you will be charged the same amount as the fulfillment fee.

 These fees are based upon the average amount of space your products take up in the Amazon warehouse.
 These prices are charged per cubic foot.
 The prices will vary throughout the year.
-For example; the price of storage at Amazon is higher during the Christmas season, mostly because Amazon expects that you will be selling a lot more products.
+For example, the cost of storage at Amazon is higher during the Christmas season, mostly because Amazon expects that you will be selling a lot more products.